 What Damages Can You Pursue After a Pedestrian Accident?

 Pedestrians have no protection.
 They may also be knocked several feet and hit the ground hard after impact with a motor vehicle.
-As a result, they often suffer catastrophic, or life-changing, pedestrian injuries in traffic accidents such as:
+As a result, they often suffer catastrophic, or life-changing, pedestrian injuries in truck accidents such as:

 - Skull fractures